slsa-framework/slsa/use_cases.md

 1. Upgrading their source control systems to meet higher SLSA levels.
 2. Upgrading their build system to meet higher SLSA levels.
-3. Ensuring BarImage **MUST** go through a secure choke-point in order to be published.
+3. Ensuring BarImage **MUST** go through a secure control-point in order to be published.
-4. Have the choke-point check the candiate BarImage against it's provenance, checking:
+4. Have the control-point check the candiate BarImage against it's provenance, checking:
     1. That the expected builder created it.
     2. That the builder meets some minimum SLSA level
     3. That the source repos listed in the provenance meet some minimum SLSA level